Skip to main content

 This creates a predictable set of shortcuts:

 The result is a database that works perfectly for one user running one feature in development.
-It falls apart the moment real users with real data show up.
+It falls apart the moment real users, real data, or real AI agents show up.

-Tools like Cursor, Lovable, and Bolt all exhibit these patterns to varying degrees.
+Tools like Cursor, Lovable, and Bolt all exhibit these patterns.
 The issue is not with any specific tool; it is with the nature of prompt-driven code generation applied to database architecture.

 Before you start fixing things, figure out what is actually broken.
-Here is a quick diagnostic process you can run in under 30 minutes.
+Here is a quick diagnostic process.

 Check RLS Status